 Why Buy Organic Beets

 In March of 2005, genetically modified sugar beets appeared on the US market for the first time.
-Crafted by Monsanto to include a gene from a soil bacterium, this GM beet was able to withstand a copious onslaught of Monsanto’s Roundup herbicide (glyphosate).
-The agricultural industry could spray as much of the weed-killer as it wanted without impacting crops.
+Crafted by Monsanto to include a gene from a soil bacterium, this GM beet could withstand a copious onslaught of Monsanto’s Roundup herbicide (glyphosate).
+The agricultural industry could spray as much weed-killer as it wanted without impacting crops.
 Currently, Monsanto’s GM sugar beets make up 95 percent of the US crop, having been planted year after year despite a US District Court injunction against planting and even a ruling by US District Court Judge Jeffrey White that the 2011 crop be destroyed due to illegal deregulation.
 Sugar Beets are listed in the Top 10 Genetically Modified Crops.

 26 Benefits of Organic Beets